đŸ‡łđŸ‡± 🇬🇧

 • Children undergo compulsive control.

-• Children are treated roughly (e.g. “over the knee”).
+• Children are treated roughly (e.g. “pulled over the knee” and being hit).

 • Violence, abuse, mistreatment and/or cheating others.